stewa02/irclient/README.md

 ## State of the work

 Currently the IRC client is only able to connect to one channel and is limited to receiving messages.
-Entering commands and sending messages are not yet implemented.
-Colours are not supported.
+The only commands currently implemented are `quit` and `help`.

 ## Inspiration